svsavchuk/suggester/README.md

 * _JavaScript_

 #### Support and Contact Details
 _Feel free to contact me if you have any questions.
-My contact information is listed at the bottom of my portfolio pagea at https://svsavchuk.github.io/portfolio._
+My contact information is listed at the bottom of current project page at https://svsavchuk.github.io/suggester/._
 #### License
 _The content of this site is licensed under MIT._